 5. Clicking on the blue location pin will provide a pop-up box with additional information about the area, including the census block and tract numbers.
 The box will also show the percentage of children between 0-18 and 0-13 that are eligible to participate.
 Summer sites can qualify using either percentage.
 The Census block group number often is required by the state agency to qualify the site.

-6. If your location is in a MAYBE area (blue), use FRAC’s Mapping Tool Calculator to determine eligibility in Census Block Groups that are between 40 and 49 percent.
+6. If your location is in a MAYBE area (blue), use FRAC’s Mapping Tool Calculator found on the main page of the mapper to determine eligibility in Census Block Groups that are between 40 and 49 percent.

 For more information or questions about the Summer Food Mapper, contact Clarissa Hayes, email@example.com.